jmcdonald-ut/structured/README.md

 $ mix credo # Style guide/consistency enforcer
 $ iex -S mix # Provides the `Structured` module in the interactive elixir shell.
 ```

+## Tuples vs. Lists

+I was initially going to implement binary search for a list but I chose not to.
+Since lists are implemented as linked lists in elixir, accessing an arbitrary
+element exhibits `O(N)` behavior.
+Tuples allow a value to be accessed with
+`O(1)` behavior, and so I have chosen to implement the binary search with the
+tuple structure instead.

+You can read more about tuples and lists via the [excellent elixir "Getting Started" guide](https://elixir-lang.org/getting-started/basic-types.html#lists-or-tuples).